How Long Does it Take for HHC to Kick In?

 What is the Difference Between HHC and THC?

-Let’s do a quick HHC vs THC comparison.
-One of the biggest differences between THC and THC is of course its chemical structure.
+One of the biggest differences between HHC and THC is, of course, the chemical structure.
 Regular THC has double bonds in the cyclohexyl rings, which is not the case for HHC.
-If you look at the molecules of both, they look fundamentally different.
+If you look at the molecules of both compounds, they are fundamentally different.

-Although it might not be quite as strong as regular Delta-9 THC, the effects of HHC are known to last much longer than those of THC.
-In regular THC the effects usually only last for a few hours, whereas the effects of HHC may last for up to 12 hours.
+With regular THC the effects usually only last for a few hours, whereas the effects of HHC may last for up to 12 hours.
+So, regular Delta-9 THC is stronger than HHC, but not nearly as long-lasting.

-When compared to THC, many people say that HHC is something like a light Indica high.
 It can make you feel happy, euphoric, and very relaxed, just like an Indica.
 Although this is somewhat up in the air, as it does seem to depend on the user.
-Some people note feeling a bit more energetic and focused when taking HHC.
+Some people report feeling a bit more energetic and focused with HHC.

 How Does HHC Work?